Exact SL(2,Z)-Structure of Lattice Maxwell Theory with $\theta$-term in Modified Villain Formulation: Exact Computation of Path Integral

 That is, it is non-trivial to reconcile them.

 We calculate the path integral explicitly.
 By applying the gauge fixing procedure, we obtain

 Here, $\det^\prime$ means that a matrix is projected onto the blue links.
 Naively,

 and this is not invariant under shifting $\theta$.
 To restore the periodicity of $\theta$, we need Pauli-Villars fields.
-Even with this prescription, the $\mathrm{SL}(2,\mathbb{Z})$-duality with loop operators are present—requires further discussion.
+Even with this prescription, the $\mathrm{SL}(2,\mathbb{Z})$-duality in the presence of loop operators requires further discussion.